Ebersdorf bei Coburg

-Ebersdorf bei Coburg is a municipality in the district of Coburg in Bavaria in Germany.
+Ebersdorf bei Coburg (/de/, lit.
+'Ebersdorf near Coburg') is a municipality in the district of Coburg in Bavaria in Germany.

 Geography

 Location

 Ebersdorf lies on the upper course of the river Füllbach, a tributary of the Itz, and at the northern edge of the Lichtenfels Forest (Lichtenfelser Forst).

 Villages

 The municipality of Ebersdorf bei Coburg consists of six villages.
 The eponymous village of Ebersdorf and Frohnlach in the south of the municipality have grown together.
 Großgarnstadt is the central village (and parish village) in the north.
 Other villages are Oberfüllbach, Kleingarnstadt and Friesendorf.